 - Current interval duration

-However, once you get used to it, many people will feel that basics are not enough or that there is a lot of unnecessary information.
-Also, depending on the activity, the information the user wants to know may not be present in the selection item.
-In fact, I was very dissatisfied with the troublesome situation where the "altitude" was not displayed in basics and it was not possible to set it using customizations (although the rising altitude is displayed).
+However, as you get used to using it, many people may find the basic setting insufficient or that it contains too much unnecessary information.
+Also, depending on the activity, the information you want to know may not be available as a selection.
+In fact, I was very dissatisfied with the inconvenient situation that the basic setting does not display "elevation" and cannot be set by customization (although the elevation gain is displayed)

-In such cases, use the "New Sports Mode" that we'll introduce later to create your own original display items.
+In such cases, use the "New Sports Mode" that will be introduced later to create your own original display items

 Actual usability

-It has a visibility that is easy to see even when exercising, and its intuitive operability with a touch panel, etc. is undeniable.
-However, I'm a bit concerned about the weight of about 72g.
-The SPARTAN TRAINER WRIST HR is approximately 56g, while the Suunto 9 is 76g.
+The easy-to-read visibility even during exercise and intuitive operation with the touch panel are impeccable.
+However, the weight of approximately 72g is a bit of a concern.
+The SPARTAN TRAINER WRIST HR weighs approximately 56g, while the Suunto 9 weighs 76g.
 The AMBIT3 RUN is 72g.
-There are probably some users who have switched from the AMBIT series to the SPARTAN series.
-To be honest, I used it to be T3C/D → AMBIT2 S → AMBIT3 RUN → SPARTAN TRAINER WRIST HR, so I had to get used to it in terms of size and weight.
+Some users may have switched from the AMBIT series to the SPARTAN series.
+To be honest, I have used the T3C/D → AMBIT2 S → AMBIT3 RUN → SPARTAN TRAINER WRIST HR, so it took some getting used to the size and weight

 The belt is soft and stretchy.
-The holes are also frequently opened, allowing for delicate adjustments and a good fit.
-If you tighten it a little tighter, it will become more adhesion to your arms and become more stable.
+It has many holes, allowing for delicate adjustments and a good fit.
+Tightening it a little tighter will increase the fit and stability of the strap

-I would like to touch on one of the features of the Suunto 9: the battery.
-The battery mode seems to be based on the operating time of the exercise: 25 hours of performance, 40 hours of endurance, and 120 hours of ultra.
+I'd also like to mention the battery, one of the features of the Suunto 9.
+The battery modes seem to have a standard operating time of 25 hours for Exercise Performance, 40 hours for Endurance, and 120 hours for Ultra

-Once you have actually set up the activity, check the battery mode.
+Once you've set your activity, check the battery mode.
 You can select the battery mode using the button on the top right.
-I think it depends on the charging status, but when I actually tried it out, I found that on trail running, I was shown to have 25 hours of performance, 38 hours of endurance, and 138 hours of ultra.
+It probably depends on the charging status, but when I actually tried it, the display showed 25 hours of performance, 38 hours of endurance, and 138 hours of ultra for trail running

-In addition, the other model, SUUNTO SPARTAN ULTRA, has a maximum of 140 hours in training mode using GPS.
-Compared to the Suunto 9's maximum 120 hours, the SUUNTO SPARTAN ULTRA looks 20 hours longer in battery life.
-However, as mentioned above, don't forget that the Suunto 9 has significantly improved GPS accuracy in Ultra Mode thanks to its Michibiki satellite reception function and FusedTrack.
+The other model, the Suunto Spartan Ultra, has a maximum battery life of 140 hours in training mode using GPS.
+Compared to the Suunto 9's maximum of 120 hours, the Suunto Spartan Ultra appears to have a battery life 20 hours longer.
+However, as mentioned above, please remember that the Suunto 9's Michibiki satellite reception function and FusedTrack significantly improve the GPS accuracy in Ultra mode

 More practical use for trail runners

-If you've become accustomed to basics and want to customize the displayed items to your liking, choose the "New Sports Mode" where you can freely choose the displayed items.
-The display method and number of items displayed are selected from among the items that can be selected according to the field (screen).
-Incidentally, you can create new sports modes and write to your watch using Movescount.com web service on your PC.
+Once you're familiar with the basics and want to customize the display items to your liking, choose the "New Sport Mode," which allows you to freely select the display items.
+The display method and number of items can be selected from the items available depending on the field (screen).
+By the way, new sport modes can be created and saved to the watch using the Movescount.com web service on your PC

 Author's settings